vivaria/edisonrul.ing/docs/source/cards/twin-swords-of-flashing-light-tryce.md

-# TWIN SWORDS OF FLASHING LIGHT - TRYCE
+# Twin Swords Of Flashing Light - Tryce

 *   Sending a card to the Graveyard is a cost.
 *   If the first attack of a monster equipped with "Twin Swords of Flashing Light - Tryce" is negated by "Magic Cylinder", the monster can still perform the second attack.